Joe2k/PS-Companion/README.md

 ## 🎓 Usage

-The easiest way to use this is to install is using webstore here(Coming Soon...).
-Till it gets published to webstore(might take some days) follow the <strong>Steps to Install</strong> below to install manually:
+The easiest way to use this is to install is using webstore here.

+Follow the <strong>Steps to Install</strong> below to install manually:

 ## :pushpin: Steps to Install